 Last year’s Musical Showcase for Scholarships was a huge success!
 The Music Department is grateful to everyone who came to support Music at Shepherd.
-The theater was full of enthusiastic students and supporters, and we raised more than $40,000!
-The 2018 Musical Showcase for Scholarships concert will feature The White House Band (a 9-member jazz ensemble including two vocalists, led by Dave Detwiler), Shepherd Music students, and a special guest Shepherd Music alumna.
+The theater was full of enthusiastic students and supporters, and we surpassed our goal for 2017!
+The 2018 Musical Showcase for Scholarships concert will feature The White House Band (a 9-member jazz ensemble including two vocalists, led by Dave Detwiler), Shepherd Music students, and a special guest Shepherd Music alumna, Jaely Chamberlain.

 Musical Showcase for Scholarships 2018

 All guests are invited to a meet-the-artists at a post-concert dessert reception immediately following the concert.